MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-16-Securities-Offering-Disclosure-Rules/section-16.17.md

 ##### § 16.17 Filing requirements and inspection of documents. #####

-Link to an amendment published at 85 FR 42641, July 14, 2020.

-(a) Except as otherwise provided in this section, all registration statements, offering documents, amendments, notices, or other documents must be filed with the OCC's Securities and Corporate Practices Division electronically at *http://www.banknet.gov/.* Documents may be signed electronically using the signature provision in SEC Rule 402 (17 CFR 230.402).
+(a) Except as otherwise provided in this section, all registration statements, offering documents, amendments, notices, or other documents must be filed with the OCC's Law Department electronically at *http://www.banknet.gov/.* Documents may be signed electronically using the signature provision in SEC Rule 402 (17 CFR 230.402).

-(b) All registration statements, offering documents, amendments, notices, or other documents relating to a national bank or Federal savings association in organization must be filed with the appropriate district office of the OCC at *http://www.banknet.gov/.*
+(b) All registration statements, offering documents, amendments, notices, or other documents relating to a national bank or Federal savings association in organization must be filed with the appropriate district office of the OCC at *http://www.banknet.gov/.* All registration statements, offering documents, amendments, notices, or other documents relating to a mutual to stock conversion pursuant to 12 CFR part 192 must be filed with the appropriate OCC licensing office at *http://www.banknet.gov/.*

 (c) Where this part refers to a section of the Securities Act or the Exchange Act or an SEC rule that requires the filing of a notice or other document with the SEC, that notice or other document must be filed with the OCC.